SHTOOLS/SHTOOLS/docs/pages/mydoc/python-examples.md

 keywords: spherical harmonics software package, spherical harmonic transform, legendre functions, multitaper spectral analysis, fortran, Python, gravity, magnetic field
 sidebar: mydoc_sidebar
 permalink: python-examples.html
-summary: The easiest way to start learning about pyshtools is to see it in action in a jupyter notebook.
-Start with the tutorials, and then move on to the guides.
+summary: The easiest way to start learning about pyshtools is to see it in action in a Jupyter notebook.
 toc: true
 ---